fsprojects/fantomas/README.md

 The code base is written in F# 3.0/.NET framework 4.0.
 The solution file can be opened in Visual Studio 2012 and MonoDevelop or Xamarin Studio.
 NuGet is used to manage external packages.
-The [test project](src/Fantomas.Tests) depends on FsUnit and NUNit.
+The [test project](src/Fantomas.Tests) depends on FsUnit and NUnit.
 However, the [library project](src/Fantomas) and [command line interface](src/Fantomas.Cmd) have no dependency on external packages.

 ## Testing and validation
 We have tried to be careful in testing the project.
-There are 165 unit tests and 30 validated test examples, but it seems some corner cases of the language haven't been covered.
+There are 167 unit tests and 30 validated test examples, but it seems some corner cases of the language haven't been covered.
 Feel free to suggests tests if they haven't been handled correctly.